 “I don’t see life as challenging.
 The world is my oyster with endless possibilities.”

-To date, Jenica Leah is now the author of two published children’s books about sickle cell, the solo host of her new podcast “Salted Popcorn” and has also now created a community blog for people living with sickle cell and everyone who supports them as a space for people spread awareness and to share their triumphs.
+To date, Jenica Leah is now the author of two published children’s books about sickle cell, the solo host of her new podcast “Salted Popcorn” and has created a community blog for people living with sickle cell and everyone who supports them.
+She is also the director of SEA by My Friend Jen which is a CIC with a main aim to create and deliver sickle cell educational resources, programmes and events in the UK and worldwide.